jarad/jarad.github.com/resources/tenure.md

 The quick timeline is provided here with the subsections providing more detailed information.
 The dates listed here are dates provided to me and therefore should be used only as a rough guide for when your own deadlines will be.

 - 23 May: List of 5 reviewer names
-- 20 June: P&T Dossier
+- 20 June: P&T Dossier to departmental P&T committee
+- 8 July: P&T Dossier to reviewers

 ### List of 5 reviewer names (23 May)